-Proper medical treatment of an infected ingrown nail usually involves numbing the toe and removing the abnormally curved nail creating the pain and placing the patient on antibiotic with post-operative instructions regarding aftercare.
+Proper ingrown toenail removal treatment in Phoenix, AZ, usually involves numbing the toe and removing the abnormally curved nail creating the pain and placing the patient on antibiotic with post-operative instructions regarding aftercare.

-Permanent correction of the nail is recommended when the toe is not infected to prevent chronic recurrence of ingrown nail and recurrent infection.
-Correction of the deformed nail can often be done on an outpatient basis in the office under local anesthesia, with application of a special chemical to the root of the nail to prevent chronic recurrence of the curved portion of the nail.
+Permanent correction of the nail is recommended by ingrown toenail specialists when the toe is not infected to prevent chronic recurrence of ingrown nail and recurrent infection.
+Correction of the deformed nail can often be done on an outpatient basis in an ingrown toenail clinic under local anesthesia, with application of a special chemical by a doctor to the root of the nail to prevent chronic recurrence of the curved portion of the nail.
 This will make the new nail flatter and less likely to re-grow and create chronic nail infections and nail pain.
 Post-operatively patients should avoid shoe pressure and may have to wear a special surgical shoe and may have special instructions from their physician regarding soaks and wound care.